ernestboey/2021-bootcamp-gds/exercises/31-Docker-Images.md

 ### Optimizing Images

+TODO:

+Lots of ways to write a Dockerfile.
+While the resulting container may be functional, it may not be the most optimized.

+Let's take a look at our current Dockerfiles in the frontend and backend.

 Advantages of optimizing images

 Replacing the base image for the frontend and backend image to reduce the size from 1gb to 300mb.

 ### Build and Push Images with GitHub Actions

+TODO:

 Why push images to an image registry?

 GitHub Actions to build and push images with Docker buildx

 ### Using Built Images

+TODO:

 The current docker-compose.yml file builds the image locally and runs it.